 Grilled Pork Tenderloin with tomato corn salsa.

 Find lots of grilling recipes here on 2CM!

 - 2-3 lbs. flank steak

 - 8 oz bottle of your favorite Italian dressing

-Place steak in a large gallon-sized resealable bag.
+- Place steak in a large gallon-sized resealable bag.
 Pour enough Italian dressing in the bag to cover steak.
 Seal and place in rectangular baking dish.
-Place in refrigerator and marinate at least 4 hours or overnight.
+Place in refrigerator and marinate at least 4 hours but it is best if left overnight.
 Turn occasionally.

 - When ready to grill the meat, preheat the grill to high.

 - Sear well on each side, about 1-2 minutes, then cook until desired doneness, a total of about 6 minutes per side for rare and 7 minutes per side for medium-rare (perfect in my opinion).